 - You can go WHERE you want.

-- You can go WHEN you want
+- You can go WHEN you want.

-- It gives you time to THINK.
+- It gives you time to THINK and connect with nature.

-Editor, founder MOTORESS; motorcycle basic, advanced and race instructor certified for over 28 years.
+Editor, founder MOTORESS; motorcycle basic, advanced and race instructor certified for over 30 years.
 Motorcycle On-road and race licensing examiner.
 Coached, taught, examined riders for European, Caribbean and North American training institutes.